-- Timeline: Provide a timeline listing key activities and milestones, and the months during which they will take place. - Position Descriptions: Provide job descriptions outlining roles and responsibilities for all positions that will implement the project. - Organizational Chart: Provide an organizational chart showing how the organization operates, including who manages the finances.
+Timeline: Provide a timeline listing key activities and milestones, and the months during which they will take place.

 Disclosures and Assurances

 The applicant will address the following disclosures and assurances.

 Disclosure of Lobbying Activities: JustGrants will prompt each applicant to indicate if it is required to complete and submit a lobbying disclosure under 31 U.S.C. § 1352.